djso89/holbertonschool-zero_day/README.md

-This file is mandatory in all Holberton School projects example
+This file is mandatory in all Holberton School project example